thegta5p/Radar/README.md

 Additonal Server Libraries Used: socket.io

 Notes:
-* Lab was built with NextJS and will be extended for final project, so some placeholders are present
 * Front-end was build with Next JS, due to dev build compiling and re-rendering, alerts may appear twice
 # Usage Instructions
 1. Navigate to /radar, do "npm i"